DevSecOps Blueprint: from Vulnerability Management and Security-by-Design to Pipeline Integrity

 What is a Docker Credential and how it is used?

-• Securely storing and managing sensitive information such as usernames, passwords, API keys, and other credentials used by Docker containers.
+• Securely store and manage sensitive information such as usernames, passwords, API keys, and other credentials used in Dockerized applications.

 ---]